 Record all inspections (refer to Annex B and Annex C).

 Report any damage to the shipping company and vendor immediately.
 Ensure that any claim forms required by the shipper or vendor are completed.

+Review equipment datasheets and manufacturer’s instructions to determine if there are specific preservative requirements

 2.3 General Instructions—Jobsite Protection